-You pay 20% of the Allowed amount on all one-way and round trips.
+You pay 20% of the Medicare approved amount and the Part B deductible applies on all one-way and round trips.

 Non-emergency transportation by ambulance requires prior authorization.

 🍑 Annual wellness visit

 If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.